istio/istio.io/content/en/blog/2021/stateful-set-made-easier/index.md

 Proposal sizes last/min/max: 48/48/48
 {{< /text >}}

-Now our ZooKeeper service is running, let’s use Istio to secure all communication to our ZooKeeper and ZooKeeper headless services.
+Now our ZooKeeper service is running, let’s use Istio to secure all communication to our regular and headless services.
 Apply mutual TLS to the `default` namespace:

 {{< text bash >}}
 $ kubectl apply -n default -f - <<EOF